 3. Support local foodbanks.
 Foodbanks need our support, whether that's with food, money or time.
 Foodbanks are planning to stay open to support those who cannot afford food to support their families, not those who have the resources but are for example self-isolating.
 You can find out how to donate to the Sunderland Foodbank and Washington Community Food Project as well as the most urgently needed items.

 4. Volunteer if you can.
 Foodbanks are not alone in needing volunteer support to keep running even during the lockdown.
-Register your support on our volunteering platform to help us build a database of those who wish to volunteer.
+Register your support using the links at the bottom of our Need support or want to help? page to help us build a database of those who wish to volunteer.
 We can then match volunteers to communities in line with public health guidance regarding social distancing.

 5. Stay in touch with what's happening in your area.
 Remember our area Facebook pages will share information about your local area and you can let us know what's going on in your community too.

 6. Be mindful of potential scams.
 Trading Standards advises that there are cases reported throughout the country where vulnerable people have been tricked into handing over bank cards, money and other personal details in the belief that they will be used only to obtain essential items like food and medication.
 Sadly, this hasn't always been the case.
 Our advice is to never provide bank details or bank cards to anyone and seek any help you need from family and friends wherever you can.
 If you think you may have been the victim of a scam, please report it through the consumer helpline on 0808 223 1133.